nghttp2/nghttp2/doc/sources/libnghttp2_asio.rst

     }

 First we set the number of background threads which run tasks.
 By default it is set to 1.
-In this example, we set it to 16, so 16 tasks can be executed in parallel.
+In this example, we set it to 16, so at most 16 tasks can be executed concurrently without blocking handling new requests.

 We call ``req->run_task()`` to execute task in background thread.
 In the passed callback, we just simply sleeps 1 second.
 After sleep is